microsoft/microsoft-bonsai-api/Python/samples/plastic-extrusion/README.md

 Training the *Optimize Length* concept at the provided settings takes about an hour, and training the *Optimize Yield* concept takes around 90 minutes.
 At this point the first 2 lessons (*RandomizeStartNarrow* and *RandomizeStartMedium*) should have achieved 100% goal satisfaction, and the final lesson (*RandomizeStartWide*) should have achieved near-100% goal satisfaction.

+## Next Steps

+Try changing the following [curriculum training parameters](https://docs.microsoft.com/en-us/bonsai/inkling/keywords/curriculum#curriculum-training-parameters) from the example `single.ink` Inkling file and see how they affect the speed and performance of the brain training process:

+- the training duration in the `within` clause,
+- the `EpisodeIterationLimit`, and
+- the `NoProgressIterationLimit`.

+Since the `EpisodeIterationLimit` is set to 200 iterations in the example, using `within` durations greater than 200 iterations will have no effect unless you also increase the `EpisodeIterationLimit`.

+Finally, note that setting the `NoProgressIterationLimit` above 250,000 iterations (the default) will increase the overall brain training time.

 ## References

 See [References](./docs/references.md) for details.